mandanaD/space-tourism/README.md

 # Space Tourism Website
 This is a responsive single-page-application based on a challenge from Frontend Mentor, that includes four different page, such as home, destinations, crew, and technology.
+All the images, icons, and content are provided by Frontend Mentor.

 ## Installation
 - Clone this repository: https://github.com/mandanaD/space-tourism.git